 The Dalai Lama and the Mind and Life Institute

-Varela’s vision continues to be manifested today by the Mind and Life Institute, which he co-founded in 1987, together with Tenzin Gyatso, the 14th Dalai Lama and Adam Engle.
+Varela’s vision keeps evolving today through the vast activity of the Mind and Life Institute, which he co-founded in 1987, together with Tenzin Gyatso, the 14th Dalai Lama, and Adam Engle.
 As explained in the declaration of the Institute’s mission: “Whereas science relies on empiricism, technology, “objective” observation, and analysis, the Dalai Lama, Engle, and Varela were convinced that well-refined contemplative practices and introspective methods could, and should, be used as equal instruments of investigation — instruments that would not only make science itself more humane but also ensure its conclusions were far-reaching.
 Mind and Life was formed to bridge this divide and advance progress in human well-being.”(6).

-Nowadays, there are many research institutions exploring the experience of our mutual interdependence.
+Nowadays, there are many more research institutions exploring the interphase between science and spirituality, and the experience of our mutual interdependence.
 Below are two quotes from Daniel Siegel M. D., director of the Mindful Awareness Research Center, and pioneer in the new field of interpersonal neurobiology:

 “While many scientists state something to the effect that “the mind is what the brain does”, I myself, trained as a scientist, as well as a clinician and educator, find this an incomplete stance...